No Tags Found!

 Amend(0)

-Please confirm how to count EL?
+Please confirm how to count EL.

-In a government organization, 2.5 days of EL are given for a month, making it 30 days in total (15 days credited in January and July for every completed year).
-On the other hand, a Pvt company usually provides 1 day of EL for every 20 days worked in the previous year, totaling to 18 days in a year.
+EL calculation will be different for government and private organizations.
+In a government organization, 2.5 days of EL are given per month, totaling 30 days in a year (15 days credited in January and July for every completed year).
+On the other hand, a private company usually provides 1 day of EL for every 20 days worked in the previous year, totaling 18 days in a year.
 However, some companies now offer 30 days as APL (All Purpose Leave).

+Is Sunday (weekly holiday) counted as a working day or not?
 Yes, if the employee is paid for 30/31 days in the month, Sunday is considered a working day.
 However, in some factories or contract labor setups, wages are calculated for 26 days, and Sunday is designated as a rest day (a day of rest is given for every 6 days worked).

 From India, Mumbai